WHAT WE WORK ON

 The High Performance Environments Lab (HiPE) is an Oregon BEST signature research laboratory with extensive testing facilities for both fundamental and applied research as well as design assistance services.
 HiPE lab develops tools and technologies for the design and assessments of High Performance Environments and the Green Building industry.
 The HiPE lab also creates and disseminates reports and software for use in green building research and practices.
 The HiPE lab represents collaboration among faculty and students within multiple departments at the University of Oregon and other Oregon University System campuses.

 Ihab Elzeyadi | Director, Professor of Architecture and Building Science | PhD; FEIA; LEED AP

-Ihab is a professor of architecture and the director of the High Performance Environments (HiPE) and Facade Integrated Technologies (FIT) testing facility at the School of Architecture & Allied Arts, University of Oregon.
-Ihab has been engaged in the design, construction, and research of high-performance buildings for more than 25 years.
-He has conducted grant-supported research on the relationship between people and buildings including daylighting systems effects on health, productivity, and other outcomes as they relate to sustainable design strategies.
+Dr. Elzeyadi is a professor of architecture and the director of the High Performance Environments (HiPE) and Facade Integrated Technologies (FIT) testing facility at the School of Architecture & Allied Arts, University of Oregon.
+He has been engaged in the design, construction, and research of high-performance buildings for more than 25 years.
+Prof. Elzeyadi has conducted grant-supported research on the relationship between people and buildings including daylighting systems effects on health, productivity, and other outcomes as they relate to sustainable design strategies.
 His studies produce evidence-based guidelines and inform design-assistance services on various commercial projects with an emphasis on improved indoor environmental quality and health for the occupants while delivering buildings that conserve energy and resources effectively.
 He is past-president of the Society of Building Science Educators (SBSE), an appointed member to the USBGC Research Advisory Committee, WELL advisory board member, and a featured member of Oregon Built Environment and Sustainable Technologies (Oregon BEST).
 His award-winning work has been featured in numerous journals and presented internationally.

 HiPE LAB STAFF